-- Local communities support our operations, providing the infrastructure, suppliers and the workforce required for our business.
-We provide them with employment, we pay taxes and provide social investment and communicate regularly with them to explain our plans and to understand their priorities - and concerns.
-Impact of engagement on decisions and actions - An Environmental and Social Impact Assessment was - completed for the Baimskaya copper project in 2020, which identified significant benefits which the project will bring to communities, as well as mitigation strategies to prevent potential negative impacts - The Group provides social investment in the areas of - healthcare, education, infrastructure, culture and sport.
+Local communities support our operations, providing the infrastructure, suppliers and the workforce required for our business.
+We provide them with employment, we pay taxes and provide social investment and communicate regularly with them to explain our plans and to understand their priorities and concerns.

+- An Environmental and Social Impact Assessment was completed for the Baimskaya copper project in 2020, which identified significant benefits which the project will bring to communities, as well as mitigation strategies to prevent potential negative impacts - The Group provides social investment in the areas of healthcare, education, infrastructure, culture and sport.
 Social investment was approved during 2020 to support local communities affected by Covid-19, local to its operations - New targets were approved to reduce the Group's environmental impacts (CO2 and water consumption).
 See Sustainability - The Group held meetings with representatives of local indigenous communities around the Baimskaya copper project site in Chukhotka, Russia to understand local issues and to establish an open dialogue